naiborhujosua/naiborhujosua/README.md

 Josua is a consultant, blogger, and machine learning engineer based in Indonesia.
 With over four years of experience in various industries, he has utilized AI capabilities to solve business problems in insurance, transportation, and education.
-His areas of expertise include statistical learning, data privacy, predictive modeling, Bayesian statistics, interpretable machine learning, AI ethics, ML in the Cloud, and ML engineering methodology.
+His areas of expertise include **statistical learning, data privacy, predictive modeling, Causal Inference, interpretable machine learning, AI ethics, ML in the Cloud, and ML engineering methodology**.

 He is dedicated to assisting companies in enhancing their customers’ digital experiences by providing valuable insights and feedback on product, service, and app design.
 Organizations interested in his consultation services may [schedule an appointment](https://calendly.com/naiborhujosua/60min?month=2023-06).

 On top of that, I enjoy spending my leisure time reading books.
-I am participating in [the 2023 Challenges](https://www.goodreads.com/review/list/125884887-josua-naiborhu?shelf=2023-reading-challenges)  with a goal of reading over 50 books on topics such as machine learning, content creation, writing, and solopreneurship.
+I am participating in [the 2023 Challenges](https://www.goodreads.com/review/list/125884887-josua-naiborhu?shelf=2023-reading-challenges)  with a goal of reading over 50 books on topics such as **machine learning, content creation, writing, and solopreneurship**.

-He plans to share his knowledge by writing tutorials on software engineering, predictive analytics, data catalog, data privacy, and MLOps on his [Substack](https://substack.com/profile/11598438-josua-naiborhu).
-Consider subscribing for more content.

 ## Learn more about him on these platforms 👋
 <a href="https://medium.com/@naiborhujosua"><img src="https://res.cloudinary.com/importdata/image/upload/v1595012354/medium_mono_hoz0z5.png" alt="drawing" width="35"/>&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://twitter.com/naiborhu_josua">